ibm-cloud-docs/containers/cs_clusters.md

 6. For each of the selected zones, choose your public and private VLANs.
   * To create a cluster in which you can run internet-facing workloads:
     1. Select a public VLAN and a private VLAN from your IBM Cloud infrastructure account for each zone.
 Worker nodes communicate with each other by using the private VLAN, and can communicate with the Kubernetes master by using the public or the private VLAN.
 If you do not have a public or private VLAN in this zone, a public and a private VLAN are automatically created for you.
 You can use the same VLAN for multiple clusters.
-  * To create a cluster that extends your on-premises data center on the private network only, that extends your on-premises data center with the option of adding limited public access later, or that extends your on-premises data center and provides limited public access through a gateway device:
+  * To create a cluster that extends your on-premises data center on the private network only, that extends your on-premises data center with the option of adding limited public access later, or that extends your on-premises data center and provides limited public access through a gateway appliance:
     1. Select a private VLAN from your IBM Cloud infrastructure account for each zone.
 Worker nodes communicate with each other by using the private VLAN.
 If you do not have a private VLAN in a zone, a private VLAN is automatically created for you.
 You can use the same VLAN for multiple clusters.
     2. For the public VLAN, select **None**.
 7. For **Master service endpoint**, choose how your Kubernetes master and worker nodes communicate.